Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Introduction

 where we denoted by

 the Fourier transform of $u$.
-We also have the following alternative expression of $(-\Delta+m^{2})^{s}$ in terms of singular integrals (see \cite{FF, LL}):
+We also recall the following alternative representation of $(-\Delta+m^{2})^{s}$ in terms of singular integrals (see \cite{FF, LL}):

-Here above, $P. V.$ indicates the Cauchy principal value, $K_{\nu}$ is the modified Bessel function of the third kind of index $\nu$ (see \cite{ArS, Erd}), and
+where $P. V.$ indicates the Cauchy principal value, $K_{\nu}$ is the modified Bessel function of the third kind of index $\nu$ (see \cite{ArS, Erd}), and

-When $s=\frac{1}{2}$, the operator $\sqrt{-\Delta+m^{2}}$ was considered in \cite{Weder1, Weder2} for spectral problems and has a clear meaning in quantum mechanics.
-Indeed the Hamiltonian for the motion of a free relativistic particle of mass $m$ and momentum $p$ is given by
+When $s=\frac{1}{2}$, the operator $\sqrt{-\Delta+m^{2}}$ was considered in \cite{Weder1, Weder2} for spectral problems and has a clear meaning in relativistic quantum mechanics.
+Indeed, the energy for the motion of a free relativistic particle of mass $m$ and momentum $p$ is given by:

 where $c$ is the speed of the light.
-With the usual quantization rule $p\mapsto -\imath \nabla$, we get the so called relativistic Hamiltonian operator
+With the usual quantization rule $p\mapsto -\imath \hbar \nabla$, where $\hbar$ is Planck's constant, we obtain the so-called relativistic Hamiltonian operator:

-The point of the subtraction of the constant $mc^{2}$ is to make sure that the spectrum of the operator $\widehat{\mathcal{H}}$ is $[0, \infty)$ and this explains the terminology of relativistic Schr\"odinger operators for the operators of the form $\widehat{\mathcal{H}}+V(x)$, where $V(x)$ is a potential.
-Equations involving $\widehat{\mathcal{H}}$ arise in the study of the following time-dependent Schr\"odinger equation:
+The point of the subtraction of the constant $mc^{2}$ is to make sure that the spectrum of the operator $\mathcal{H}$ is $[0, \infty)$, and this explains the terminology of relativistic Schr\"odinger operators for the operators of the form $\mathcal{H}+V(x)$, where $V(x)$ is a potential (see \cite{CMS}).
+Equations involving $\mathcal{H}$ arise in the study of time-dependent Schr\"odinger equations of the type:

-where $\Phi: \R\times \R^{N}\ri \mathbb{C}$ is a wave function and $f: \R^{N}\times [0, \infty)\ri \R$ is a continuous function, which describes the behaviour of bosons, spin-0 particles in relativistic fields.
-Physical models related to $\widehat{\mathcal{H}}$ have been widely studied over the past thirty years and there exists an important literature on the spectral properties of relativistic Hamiltonians, most of it has been strongly influenced by the works of Lieb on the stability of relativistic matter; see \cite{LS} and the references therein.
-On the other hand, from a probabilistic point of view, $m^{2s}-(-\Delta+m^{2})^{s}$ is the infinitesimal generator of a L\'evy process $X^{2s, m}_{t}$ called $2s$-stable relativistic process having the following characteristic function
+where $\Phi: \R\times \R^{N}\ri \mathbb{C}$ is a wave function and $f: \R^{N}\times [0, \infty)\ri \R$ is a nonlinear function, which describe the dynamics of systems consisting of identical spin-0 bosons whose motions are relativistic, for instance, boson stars.
+Physical models related to $\mathcal{H}$ have been widely analyzed over the past 30 years, and there exists an important literature on the spectral properties of relativistic Hamiltonians; most of it has been strongly influenced by the works of Lieb on the stability of relativistic matter (see \cite{ES, FJL, LY1, LS} and references therein).
+On the other hand, from a probabilistic point of view, $m^{2s}-(-\Delta+m^{2})^{s}$ is the infinitesimal generator of a L\'evy process $X^{2s, m}_{t}$ called $2s$-stable relativistic process having the following characteristic function: